 Dr Sara Bailey

-Sara is a member of the Author’s Association, the National Association of Writer’s in Education and actively involved in national and international conferences on writing.
+She is a member of the Crime Writer’s Association, the Author’s Association, the National Association of Writer’s in Education and is actively involved in national and international conferences on writing.

 After years as a journalist and copywriter now Laura writes novels.
 She has published five novels for adults (two under a pseudonym) and numerous short stories.
 Her contemporary fiction is published by award-winning independent press, Accent.
 Her novel, Public Battles, Private Wars, was a Welsh Books Council Book of the month.
 Her latest, Redemption Song, is an insightful look at learning to forgive and love again after significant loss.